Map © OpenStreetMap contributors (info)

 At midday we turned round and walked back again, having a late lunch on the way at a tiny cliff-top restaurant near St Francois.
 This restaurant, which also doubled as general store selling biscuits, cheese and other non-perishable food, was run by a strikingly beautiful young lady on her own; she was simultaneously the chef, waitress, manager, owner and manned the counter.
 She could not speak a word of English, did not have a menu and only served two dishes - chicken or octopus, both with rice and black beans.
 We each ordered chicken and went to sit outside, marvelling at the view from her makeshift terrace (corrugated iron sheeting covered with palm fronds, held up by a couple of poles hammered into the ground).

 The food came and we tucked in with sighs of delight.
-We were in probably the most isolated restaurant on one of the most remote islands in the world, eating food prepared in nothing more than a shack, but the food was absolutely delicious.
+We were in probably the most isolated restaurant on one of the most remote islands in the world, eating food prepared in nothing more than a shack, but everything was absolutely delicious.
 The chicken was so tender it fell off the bone, and the bones themselves told the tale of how free range the chicken had been before it met its untimely demise - they were long and ruler-straight, with none of the bending that you find in "battery" chickens.
-The meal was simple but undoubtedly one of the very best I've ever eaten in my life.
+The meal was simple but undoubtedly one of the very best I've ever eaten.

-Aside : For some reason all of these road-side restaurants on Rodrigues seem to be called "Chez" something, and this one was no exception - her place was named "Chez Dana".
+For some reason all of these road-side restaurants on Rodrigues seem to be called "Chez" something, and this one was no exception - it was named "Chez Dana".
 But in Port Mathurin the convention was to call your restaurant "Joe's Snack" (if "Joe" was the restaurant owner's name).

 After lunch we walked up the coast the other way, north towards Pointe de Coton, location of the most exclusive hotel on Rodrigues - the Coton Bay Hotel.
 The wind was much worse than it had been in the morning and for the first time since arriving in Mauritius we were actually cold.
 But when we got to Coton Bay we discovered why this particular spot was chosen for an expensive resort - the bay is almost completely protected from the easterly wind, and the perfect beach in front of the hotel was calm and windless.
-Yet a hundred metres away over the rocks the wind was howling.
+Yet a hundred metres away over the rocks it was a howling gale.

 [Friday 25 September : Port Mathurin, Rodrigues] Today was a day of riding buses, island-style.
 First it was a trip of about 45 minutes from St Francois north-west over the mountain in the middle of the island and down the other side to Port Mathurin, capital of Rodrigues.
 Rodrigues is a volcanic island and thus very mountainous; every road from the coast goes steeply up (usually via Mont Lubin, the geographic centre and also near the island's highest point) and then twists down again the other side.
 The roads are narrow and hairpin bends are common, many of them so sharp that any sizeable vehicle (like a bus) cannot negotiate the corner without taking up both lanes.
 Oncoming traffic has to look ahead and stop if they see a bus or truck trying to get around one of these bends, but drivers here are accustomed to this and are very cautious.